Pragistyo/chatt/README.md

 # chatt
 Back-end simple chatt app usign GO and postgreSQL
-This app using gorilla/mux as router and pgx as postgreSQL driver This default app run on port 9091
+This app using gorilla/mux as router and pgx as postgreSQL driver This app not include web-socket, only rest api logic This default app run on port 9091

 # How to use This app
 install GO on your machine.
 Download Go and installation procedure -> ( [installGO] )

 ## Clone this app
     using ssh
 ```
 git clone git@github.com:Pragistyo/chatt.git
 ```
     using https
 ```
 git clone https://github.com/Pragistyo/chatt.git
 ```
 ## Install Dependencies
     from terminal on this project root folder, run command:
 ```sh
 $ go get
 ```